Advertisement.

 LARVA

-(pl. larvae) The larva of butterflies and moths is called the caterpillar.
+(pl. larvae) The immature form of an insect that develops from an egg and eventually turns into a pupa.
+The larva of butterflies and moths is called the caterpillar.
 Larvae eat almost constantly and molt many times as they grow.

 LEGS